-Dr. Dan Hammer [CV] is a founder and Partner at Earthrise Media and a Climate Fellow and Senior Advisor at X. He is the winner of the inaugural Pritzker Environmental Genius Award.
+Dr. Dan Hammer [CV] is a Managing Partner at Ode, a tech and design agency for the environment.
+He is the winner of the inaugural Pritzker Environmental Genius Award; a member of the Brain Trust at XPRIZE; and a Senior Technical Advisor at Earth Alliance.
 Dan earned his PhD in environmental economics from U.C.
 Berkeley, where he was a Fellow at the Berkeley Institute for Data Science and won the 2019 Mark Bingham Prize for Excellence by a Young Alumnus.
 He previously served as a Senior Policy Advisor in the Obama White House and a Presidential Innovation Fellow at NASA.
 Dan was the Chief Data Scientist at the World Resources Institute, where he co-founded Global Forest Watch.
 He has been a National Geographic Fellow and a lead math instructor at San Quentin State Prison with the Prison University Project.
 Dan graduated with high honors in mathematics and economics from Swarthmore College, where he was a Lang Opportunity Scholar and a Watson Fellow.

 Working on environmental strategy, with a focus on data and algorithms.